Here are Networking Interview Questions for fresher as well as experienced candidates.

 A single segment of UTP cable has an allowable length of 90 to 100 meters.
 This limitation can be overcome by using repeaters and switches.

 11) What is data encapsulation?

-Data encapsulation is the process of breaking down information into smaller manageable chunks before it is transmitted across the network.
-It is also in this process that the source and destination addresses are attached into the headers, along with parity checks.
+Data encapsulation is the process of breaking down information into smaller, manageable chunks before it is transmitted across the network.
+In this process that the source and destination addresses are attached to the headers, along with parity checks.

 12) Describe Network Topology

 Network Topology refers to the layout of a computer network.
-It shows how devices and cables are physically laid out, as well as how they connect to one another.
+It shows how devices and cables are physically laid out, as well as how they connect.